German carmakers return awards amid evidence of rigged votes

-FRANKFURT Daimler (DAIGn.DE), Volkswagen (VOWG_p.DE) and BMW (BMWG.DE) say they will return awards from Germany's ADAC automotive association after an audit discovered the results of the coveted "Yellow Angel" award were manipulated.
+FRANKFURT Feb 10 Daimler, Volkswagen and BMW say they will return awards from Germany's ADAC automotive association after an audit discovered the results of the coveted "Yellow Angel" award were manipulated.

 The irregularities were uncovered during an audit of the award procedures by Deloitte, after allegations emerged last month that ADAC's popular "ADAC Motorwelt" magazine had massively inflated readership votes.